top of page

 Q10.
 Can I declare lower income under presumptive taxation?

-You can declare lower income than the presumptive rate, but it would require you to maintain regular books of accounts and get a tax audit conducted.
+Yes, but declaring income lower than the presumptive rate would require maintaining regular books of accounts and conducting a tax audit.

-Yes, ITR-4 can be used if you have rental income from a single house property, provided your total income is within INR 50 lakh.
+Yes, ITR 4 can be used if you have rental income from a single house property, provided your total income is within the specified limit of INR 3 crore for businesses and INR 75 lakh for professionals.

-Q12.
-Can I claim depreciation on assets in ITR-4?
+Q1 12 Can I claim depreciation on assets in ITR 4?

-No, depreciation is not separately claimed in ITR-4 as the presumptive income is deemed to include all expenses, including depreciation.
+No, depreciation is not separately claimed in ITR 4 as presumptive income includes all expenses, including depreciation.

 Q13.
 What is the turnover limit for declaring presumptive income under Section 44AE?

-There is no turnover limit under Section 44AE, but it applies only to businesses that own goods carriages.
+There is no turnover limit under Section 44AE, but it applies only to businesses owning goods carriages.

-Yes, professionals offering consultancy services with receipts up to INR 50 lakh can file under Section 44ADA using ITR-4.
+Yes, professionals offering consultancy services with receipts up to INR 75 lakh can file under Section 44ADA using ITR 4.

 Q16.
 What is presumptive taxation?

-It is a scheme allowing small businesses and professionals to declare a fixed percentage of their income under Sections 44AD, 44ADA, or 44AE, simplifying tax calculations.
+Presumptive taxation is a scheme that allows small businesses and professionals to declare a fixed percentage of income under Sections 44AD, 44ADA, or 44AE, simplifying tax calculations.

-Yes, freelancers earning less than INR 50 lakh annually can file ITR-4 under Section 44ADA.
+Yes, freelancers earning less than INR 75 lakh annually can file ITR 4 under Section 44ADA.

 Q18.
 Can I claim business expenses under presumptive taxation?

-No, presumptive taxation assumes expenses have already been accounted for in the fixed income percentage.
+No, presumptive taxation assumes all expenses are accounted for in the fixed income percentage.

 You will need to switch to ITR-3 or ITR-5 for filing, depending on your business type.

-No, once you opt out of presumptive taxation, you must stay out of the scheme for the next five years.
+No, once you opt out of presumptive taxation, you must remain out of the scheme for the next five years.

 Related Posts